mahadihasanx/CodeAlpha_CGPA-Calculator/README.md

 # CGPA Calculator 📱

-A simple C++ console application that calculates GPA/CGPA using course grades and credit hours.
+A simple C++ console application that calculates CGPA using course grades and credit hours.

 ## Features